 A designated faculty member will be hooding the candidates of the baccalaureate and masters degree.
 Departments chairs will determine the hooders for each program and will notify them.

-When the time comes, an usher will escort the faculty members to the stage.
+When the time comes, the Faculty Usher will escort the faculty members to the stage.
 One faculty member will hood the student.
 However, the stage can hold up to two (2) people, if another faculty member would like to be on stage.

 The programs that require hooding are: